AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ## Use Case {#use-case}

 The HTL Java Use-API enables an HTL file to access helper methods in a custom Java class through `data-sly-use`.
-This allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.
+This ability allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.

 A Java Use-API object can be a simple POJO, instantiated by a particular implementation through the POJO's default constructor.